 ROCAMBOLE garlics are stocky plants with broad closely spaced leaves and scapes that form tight coils.
 They have rich, well rounded, outstanding flavor which is brought out by cold winter temperatures.
 Most Rocambole strains have a tendency to produce “doubles.”
 This is when there are two or more cloves, often enjoined in flesh, in a single clove wrapper.
 While this is a boon in the kitchen, planting double cloves will result in two (or more) plants that become smaller bulbs.
 Rocamboles are easy to peel due to loose clove skins and, consequently, they are susceptible to desiccation, thus store poorly; however, they are tolerant to higher humidity in storage than those from most other horticultural groups.
 Rocamboles will produce approximately 50-60 cloves per pound.
 Rocamboles are $8 per ¼ lb; $14 per ½ lb; $20 per lb.

 Carpathian (W6 35656) Fabulously flavored garlic from Poland in the western Carpathian Mountains which stretch nearly a thousand miles through Central and Eastern Europe.
-This is the most vigorous of the Rocambole strains we offer. sold out for 2017
+This cultivar produces fewer double cloves than most Rocambole types.

 Osage: small to medium bulbs with 5-7 reddish brown cloves.
 Said to be cultivated by the Osage Indians as far back as the early 18th century.
 The Osage had good trade relations with the French who likely introduced this Rocambole to the tribe who resided in what is now Western Missouri.
-They were, like most Native Americans, displaced from their traditional lands by the U.S. Government.
+They were, like most Native Americans, displaced from their traditional lands by the U.S. Government in what in modern terms would be called “ethnic cleansing”.
+Eventually corralled onto a barren reservation in Oklahoma, they had the mixed fortune to settle atop significant oil deposits, leading to both unexpected prosperity and protracted terrifying violence in the early 20th century known as the Osage Murders.